mxg/topaz/README.md

 Topaz is a companion to the book "Patterns and Idioms in SystemVerilog" by Mark Glasser.
 It is a library of SystemVerilog and UVM examples.
-These examples demonstrate various dersign patterns and idioms discussed in the book.
+These examples demonstrate various design patterns and idioms discussed in the book.

-The library is distributred under the Apache-2.0 open source license (http://www.apache.org/licenses/LICENSE-2.0).
+The library is distributed under the Apache-2.0 open source license (http://www.apache.org/licenses/LICENSE-2.0).
 You are free to use the code as you wish as long as you adhere to the terms of the license.